 Good morning!
 I'm Jake Rosenmeyer!

-Our Senior Spotlight this week shines on Rebeccah Erdman.
-Here to tell you about her is Drew Magill.
+Our Senior Spotlight this week shines on Chad Thompson and Devin Tindall.
+Here to tell you about them is Drew Magill.